 A Stem Cell Injection Method with Fewer Potential Risks

-Current delivery methods involve direct needle injection into the spinal parenchyma — the primary cord of nerve fibers running through the vertebral column.
+Traditionally, stem cells are injected directly by needle into the spinal parenchyma — a key set of nerve fibers running through the vertebra.
 “As such, there is an inherent risk of (further) spinal tissue injury or intraparenchymal bleeding,” Martin Marsala, MD, professor in the Department of Anesthesiology at UC San Diego School of Medicine told Science Daily.

-The new injection method takes a less invasive approach by depositing injected cells into the spinal subpial space — a space between the pial membrane and the superficial layers of the spinal cord.
+The new injection method takes a less invasive approach.
+Cells are instead introduced into the spinal subpial space — a space between the pial membrane and the spinal cord.

 “This injection technique allows the delivery of high cell numbers from a single injection,” said Marsala.
 “Cells with proliferative properties, such as glial progenitors, then migrate into the spinal parenchyma and populate over time in multiple spinal segments as well as the brain stem.
 Injected cells acquire the functional properties consistent with surrounding host cells.”